ChinmayaKumarHota/project2/README.md

 # project2
-By using html css and java script
+By using html ,css and java script